rhviana/sdia/commander/README.md

 ### Part I — Before It All: The Soldier Without a War
 **November 2025.
 Warsaw, Poland.**

 New company.
-ThyssenKrupp.
 No project assigned.
 No task.
 No brief.
 Just a laptop, a desk, and two tools available: SAP Integration Advisor and SAP API Management (APIM).

 I started studying alone.